-This computer hardware technology and Internet connectivity checklist is for students.
-It is to help you get ready for digital learning.
+This computer hardware technology and Internet connectivity checklist is to help you get ready for digital learning.
 This checklist focuses on hardware and Internet connections that can manage the demands and expectations of learning with multiple digital technologies and diverse learning platforms.

 NOTE: Smartphones are not recommended as your primary device for digital or online learning!
 They limit access, engagement, and full participation in many learning experiences.
 Smartphones are best used as a secondary device for communication and notifications when away from your desktop computer or laptop.

 Desktop Computer or Laptop

 PC: Recent versions of Windows 10 Operating System (Tip: Avoid Chromebooks or Surface Go with “S” mode – both do not allow for ease in installing NIC require apps or software) OR

 Mac: macOS (e.g., Big Sur 11.0 or higher) with the following specifics:

 - 12-16 GB RAM or higher to enable high-speed multi-tasking (although 16GB is a bit better)

 - 250 GB SSD HD (so you have approx. 200 GB free space left after installation of software and operating system) to store documents, videos, pictures etc.

 - PC: Intel i5 processor or higher (e.g., i7) to allow programs functionality and features – quad core or greater is preferred